bootique/bootique/UPGRADE.md

 ## 3.0.M2

 * [bootique-linkmove #54](https://github.com/bootique/bootique-linkmove/issues/54): LinkMove 3.0 simplified its earlier
-  confusing approach of handling connector factories.
-So we no longer need to worry about inter-factory conflicts and such.
-  This allowed us to streamline `bootique-linkmove3` integration, making `IConnectorFactory` an injectable set.
-Most existing BQ LinkMove projects should continue to work out of the box.
-A couple of things to pay attention to (these only affect LinkMove 3 apps) :
+  confusing approach of handling connector factories, and now allows multiple factory implementations for a given connector type (e.g. `StreamConnector`).
+This allowed us to streamline `bootique-linkmove3` integration, making `Set<IConnectorFactory>` directly injectable without an intermediate `IConnectorFactoryFactory`.
+After upgrading most existing BQ LinkMove projects should continue to work.
+Still a couple of things to pay attention to if you are using LinkMove 3:

-  * If you have `linkmove.connectorFactories` in your configuration, it will be ignored now, and you can safely remove it.
+  * If you had `linkmove.connectorFactories` in your configuration, it will now be ignored, and you can safely remove it.
-  * If you have an explicit configuration of a connector factory of type "uri", you will need to migrate it to a jerseyclient-based configuration.
+  * If you had an explicit configuration of a connector factory of type "uri", you will need to migrate it to a jerseyclient-based configuration.
 For this you will need to add `bootique-linkmove3-rest` as a dependency and change your configuration following the example below:
 ```yaml